konstantinschulz/german-covid-texts/docs/src/schemas/entity.md

 - *[Astra Zeneca], der Impfstoff der in Großbritannien genutzt wurde, (...))*
 - incorrect: *\*[Astra Zeneca, der Impfstoff der in Großbritannien genutzt wurde, (...)]*

-In case of doubt which arguments to include, verb lexicons like [Elektronisches Valenzlexikon](https://grammis.ids-mannheim.de/verbvalenz) or [Netzverb](https://www.verben.de/) can be helpful.
+In case of doubt which arguments to include, a look into verb lexicons like [Elektronisches Valenzlexikon](https://grammis.ids-mannheim.de/verbvalenz) or [Netzverb](https://www.verben.de/) can help.

 Only measures related to Covid are annotated.
-Therefore, in cases like the following example, the annotation should be as follows:
+Therefore, like the following example, the annotation should be as follows:

 - *Die [Impfung] gegen Covid ist nun seit längerer Zeit verfügbar*
 - incorrect: *\*Die [Impfung gegen Covid] ist nun seit längerer Zeit verfügbar*